WordPerfect: Corel WordPerfect Office 2000

 Corel WordPerfect Office 2000 featured version 9 of its core applications: WordPerfect, Quattro Pro, Presentations, Paradox and CorelCentral.
 All versions of the suite also bundle Trellix 2 and Microsoft Visual Basic for Applications.
 The suite for Windows was released on November 16, 1998, as a preview and on May 25, 1999, to retail.
 The Home and Student edition, as well as the Family Pack, omit the Presentations and Paradox software.
 Small Business edition was released on January 31, 2000, and omits Paradox.

 Several variants of this suite exist.
 One of these is the Family Pack, sold in versions 2 and 3 at a reduced price.
 This version cannot be used in a commercial setting.
 Three variants of the suite were created to integrate voice recognition.
 The first, the Voice Powered Edition, includes Dragon Naturally Speaking 3 and was released in North America.
 The second, available at some international locations, included Philips newest generation of FreeSpeech.
 The third is WordPerfect Law Office 2000, released on December 20, 1999.
 It features NaturallySpeaking Standard 4 and bundles several programs designed for lawyers.
 Another notable variant is WordPerfect Office 2000 for Linux, released on March 10, 2000.
 Although it supports various Linux distributions, it was designed with Corel Linux in mind as a way to upgrade such systems, which bundled a free version of the WordPerfect word processor.

 Latest version

 The latest version is WordPerfect Office 2021, released May 2021.
+The suite is offered in three editions: Home and Student, Standard, and Professional, with only the last of these including Paradox.